 The trick is to approach in a slightly nose high attitude (the use of flaps can be helpful if the runway is short too) with a touch of power to ease the touchdown and helping airflow over the tail.
 Full elevator is needed during roll out as the aircraft slows and the nose is kept off the runway for as long as possible.
 After landing keep the aircraft rolling (to prevent bogging down in the soft ground) and turn off the runway gently.

 This is what we use when the aircraft must be stopped in the shortest possible distance available.
 Approach at the correct airspeed (1.3 VS, add half the wind gust factor if any turbulence), full flaps and with minimum power, touching down at the very beginning of the runway (not somewhere in the first third as usual) so that the remainder can be used for braking.
 At the moment of touchdown retract flaps and cut power so braking can be at its maximum.

 A runway can be defined as short if the runway length is equal or less than the combined landing and take-off distance for your aircraft at the specific circumstances (wind, temperature, altitude).

 Touching down at the correct point means aiming some 100 to 200 ft ahead of that point.
 This is because the aircraft needs time and distance in the flare before touchdown and it still has some forward speed to bleed off.

 A good landing follows a stabilized approach.
 Its just that simple.
 Get into the landing configuration early enough and be on the center line asap after turning on final.
-Do not change aircraft configuration on final below 500' AAL.
+Do not change aircraft configuration below 500' AAL.
 Fly a steady downwind at around 1.5VS.
 Use smooth power reductions and keep the airspeed between VREF and VREF+5 kts.

 Some pilots use an angle of attack (AOA) indicator showing them the exact AOA the aircraft will stall, which is always the same.
 So they fly by the AOA i.e. the airspeed indicator.
 As a result they can fly more precise at lower airspeeds, and as a result they need less runway.